khaors/geocompr/main.md

 CV determines a model's ability to predict new data or differently put its ability to generalize.
 To achieve this, CV splits a dataset into a test and a training dataset.
-It uses the training data to fit the model, and applies the learned relationship to the test data thereby checking if the model is able to predict the correct result.
+It uses the training data to fit the model, and checks if the trained model is able to predict the correct results for the test data.
 Basically, cross-validation helps to detect over-fitting since a model that fits too closely the training data and its specific peculiarities (noise, random fluctuations) will have a bad prediction performance on the test data.
 However, the basic requirement for this is, that the test data is independent of the training data.
 CV achieves this by splitting the data randomly into test and training sets.